pawurb/mevlog-rs/crates/mevlog-backend/docs_src/src/quick-start.md

 ],
 ```

-See [SQL demo](/search) to see database structure, available SQLite helper methods, and run queries against the last week of Mainnet data.
+See [SQL demo](/search) to see database structure, available SQLite helper methods, and run queries against the last day of Mainnet data.

 ## mevlog TUI interface